IgniteUI/igniteui-docfx/en/components/combo.md

 #### Two-Way Binding

-The combo component fully supports two-way data-binding with `[(ngModel)]` as well usage in [template driven](https://angular.io/guide/forms) and [reactive](https://angular.io/guide/reactive-forms) forms.
+The combo component fully supports two-way data-binding with `[(ngModel)]` as well as usage in [template driven](https://angular.io/guide/forms) and [reactive](https://angular.io/guide/reactive-forms) forms.
 The combo selection can be accessed either through two-way binding or through the [selection API](#selection).
 We can pass an array of items of the same type as the ones in the combo's selection (based on `valueKey`) and any time one changes, the other is updated accordingly.

 In the following example, the cities Sofia and London will initially be selected.
 Any further changes in the combo's selection will reflect on the `selectedCities` array.